Summer Family Friendly Travel

 Whether the Ferry is one stop on your journey or the main adventure, there are plenty of activities throughout the summer to entertain families.

 Lewes Beach is renowned for its cobalt blue and emerald green sea glass, as well as pottery shards from shipwrecks off the coast.
+If you're up for an adventure, it's a great place to go treasure hunting!
 The best times to search are during a low tide after a storm.
 If you're not up for the hunt, check out the Mid-Atlantic Sea Glass & Coastal Arts Festival held every June featuring sea glass artists, decoy carvers and waterfowl artists from all over the East coast and even the Virgin Islands.

 Experience Two Historic Cities in One Day